Act II: The Father of Death: Plot

-Years after Light is exiled, a young man named Joe, tired with what the city has become, leaves the city ("Breaking Out").
-In the outskirts of the city, Joe realizes that he is being followed and engages the machine, the same one who killed Emily, in a fight and, after managing to shoot the robot with its own weapon, holds it off long enough for an aged, grey-haired Doctor Light to appear and kill it ("Keep Quiet").
-As they talk, Light and Joe begin to make plans to take down Wily and free the city from his reign: Joe will break into and scale Wily's tower in order to destroy his main transmitter, allowing Light to slip into the city and kill Wily while his 'eyes' are down ("Light Up the Night").
-The pair make their move, and Joe manages to execute the first part of his plan perfectly, crashing through the doors of Wily's compound with his motorcycle and setting the bomb that he will detonate to destroy the transmitter at the top of the tower.
-However, the bomb detonates prematurely, killing Joe in the blast; Light watches helplessly as Joe's body is blown off the tower, falling to the street below ("The Fall").
+Years after Light is exiled, a young man named Joe, tired of what the city has become, leaves ("Breaking Out").
+In the outskirts of the city, Joe realizes that he is being followed by one of Wily's robots and fights it.
+He manages to shoot the robot with its own weapon and holds it off long enough for an aged, grey-haired Doctor Light to appear and destroy it ("Keep Quiet").
+As they talk, Light and Joe begin to make plans to take down Wily and free the city from his reign: Joe will break into Wily's tower and scale it in order to destroy his main transmitter, allowing Light to slip into the city and kill Wily while his 'eyes' are down ("Light Up the Night").
+The pair make their move, and Joe executes the first part of the plan, crashing through the doors of Wily's compound with his motorcycle.
+He climbs to the top of the tower with a bomb that he intends to detonate with a transmitter.
+Upon reaching the roof he discovers that it had already been lined with explosives, which detonate as he turns to flee.
+Light watches helplessly as Joe's body is blown off the tower, falling to the street below ("The Fall").

-Light realizes too late that there is a second transmitter, Wily having anticipated an eventual attack, and that he has played right into his former partner's hands; declaring that the city is under attack by 'insurgent forces', Wily releases an army of robots of the type that killed Emily and declares the city under martial law.
-Joe and Light's attack was the last step he needed to take over the city completely.
-Light, despondent, at first intends to surrender himself to the oncoming army.
-He finally reads Emily's last letter to him, which she wrote the night she died and until now he had been unable to bring himself to read.
-After reading the letter, he decides to continue his fight against Wily and declares he "still has work to do" ("Here Comes the Arm").
+Light realizes the existence of a second transmitter, from a tower far to the east.
+Wily, having waited for this moment, declares that the city is under attack by 'insurgent forces' and a long-prepared army of robots marches from his eastern fortress into the city.
+Light feels helpless against the coming retaliation.
+Having previously been unable to do so, he reads a letter Emily had written the night she died.
+In the letter, Emily declares her love for Light and corrals him into action.
+Light removes Joe's helmet and addresses his mangled body, declaring that he "still has work to do" ("Here Comes the Arm").

+Track listing

+All tracks written and composed by the Protomen.